 Attend pre-departure session

 All students going on exchange must attend this session in which we discuss the issues you will come across in preparing your exchange, your travels and your courses.
-The exact date and time (in April 2017) will be announced in an invitation at a later stage.
+The exact date and time will be announced in an invitation at a later stage.
 Incoming students studying at Erasmus University Rotterdam will also be present, so this is your opportunity to get to meet the people that can host you abroad.

 You are probably eager to book your ticket to your exchange destination.
 We recommend you not to book your ticket until the partner university has sent you an acceptance letter and informed you about the academic calendar and introduction days.

 Make sure you participate in introduction days, whether they are mandatory or not.
 Introduction activities are a great way to meet other international and local students who might well become your friends during the rest of the semester.

 Depending on your nationality and destination, you might need a visa to study at the host university.
 You need to find out what is required for you, but usually the host university will provide you with guidelines and/or documents you need.
 The embassy or consulate of the country of your destination can provide you with more information.